 - During Opening A, students work through a series of scaffolded steps designed to successfully spell single-syllable CVC words.
 They first isolate and identify the individual phonemes (sounds) in the spoken word (RF.K.2d).
 Students then apply their growing knowledge of letter-sound connections to identify the grapheme (letter) that matches each individual phoneme (sound) (RF.K.3a, RF.K.3b).
 Finally, they use that information to encode (spell) the word (L.K.2c, L.K.2d).
-The relationship between encoding (spelling) and decoding (reading) is reciprocal; each supports the development of the other. - During Work Time A, students work on an end-of-cycle assessment.
-This assessment has them decode (read) and encode (spell) words using the graphemes and phonemes worked with in Cycle 20 (specifically, "a," /a/ and "i," /i/.
-This assessment of decoding and encoding occurs in differentiated small groups and provides data on student progress on targets from Cycle 20. - The word "segment" is used in this lesson.
+The relationship between encoding (spelling) and decoding (reading) is reciprocal; each supports the development of the other.
+This lesson uses "e," /e/ and "u," /u/ in keeping with the focus of Cycle 21. - During Work Time A, students are introduced to an end-of-cycle assessment.
+This assessment has them decode (read) and encode (spell) words using the graphemes and phonemes worked with in Cycle 21 ("e," /e/ and "u," /u/).
+The assessment of decoding and encoding occurs in differentiated small groups and provides data on student progress on targets from Cycle 21. - The word "segment" is used in this lesson.
 When using the thumb-tapping technique, consider reminding students that each time they tap, they are segmenting each sound, introducing this term for "breaking" the word into each separate sound.

-■ In previous modules, students learned the Letter-Sound Chant and learned the thumb-tapping technique to segment and blend words.
+In previous modules, students learned the Letter-Sound Chant and learned the thumb-tapping technique to segment and blend words.
 Students learned how to represent each individual sound (in order) that they hear in words.
 Review of these letter-sound connections continues within the Spelling to Complement Reading instructional practice.